This blog was originally written in Dutch and published on January 24th 2018

 ANNOUNCEMENT !
-Due to the lockdown, The Black Archives is closed till 19th January 2021
+The Black Archives is temporarily closed due to the lockdown!

 Every other Saturday you can join a tour in The Black Archives.
 You can visit our exhibition from Thursday to Saturday, see current visiting hours and tours on our page 'Tours & Exhibition'.
 Check the website for our event schedule or contact us for more info the contact form.